d2l-ai/d2l-en/chapter_multilayer-perceptrons/index.md

 but also of the practice of using deep networks.
 At the end of this chapter,
 we apply what we have introduced so far to a real case: house price prediction.
-We put matters relating to the computational performance, scalability, and efficiency of our models to subsequent chapters.
+We punt matters relating to the computational performance, scalability, and efficiency of our models to subsequent chapters.

 ```toc